akretion/odoo2dev/README.rst

 Command-line options:

   -c, --config FILE    Specify the Odoo configuration file.
 Other ways to
                        provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or ~/.odoorc (Odoo >= 10) or ~/.openerp_serverrc.

   -d, --database TEXT  Specify the database name.
 If present, this parameter
                        takes precedence over the database provided in the Odoo configuration file.

   --log-level TEXT     Specify the logging level.
 Accepted values depend on
                        the Odoo version, and include debug, info, warn, error.
                        [default: warn]

   --logfile FILE       Specify the log file.

+  -f, --favicon TEXT   Apply a favicon to your Odoo instance.
+Require to make
+                       available `web_favicon` module.
+This is the same behavior that using ODEV_FAVICON_PATH env var

+  -i, --install TEXT   A comma-separated list of modules to install.
+This is
+                       the same behavior that using ODEV_INSTALL env var

+  -r, --remove TEXT    A comma-separated list of modules to uninstall.
+This is
+                       the same behavior that using ODEV_REMOVE env var

+  -p, --password TEXT  Reset password to `admin` This is the same behavior
+                       that using ODEV_PASSWORD_RESET env var

   --help               Show this message and exit.